 The OECM applies a series of emission factors to the annual estimates of emission-generating activity to estimate emissions associated with the following OCS activities: (1) oil and natural gas platform operations, (2) exploration and delineation well activity, (3) FPSO vessel activity, (4) development and production well activity, (5) helicopter trips, (6) pipe-laying vessels, (7) platform installation and removal, (8) support vessels, (9) survey vessels, and (10) tankers and/or barges/tugs transporting oil produced on the OCS (with separate emission factors for oil produced in Alaska planning areas versus all other planning areas).
 Table 5 summarizes the emission factors for each of these activities.
-For planning

-19 All natural gas is assumed to be shipped via pipeline, with no emissions.
+25 All natural gas is assumed to be shipped via pipeline, with no emissions.

-20 Note that the model allows users to specify how oil is distributed across three modes of transportation to shore in non-Alaska OCS regions: (1) pipeline (assumed not to cause emissions), (2) tanker, and (3) tug/barge.
+26 Note that the model allows users to specify how oil is distributed across three modes of transportation to shore in non-Alaska OCS regions: (1) pipeline (assumed not to cause emissions), (2) tanker, and (3) tug/barge.
 The OECM estimates emissions related to tanker and tug/barge transport.
-Emissions associated with pipeline transportation are assumed to be zero.
-The only pipeline-related emissions estimated by the OECM are emissions associated with the laying of pipelines.
+Emissions associated with pipeline transportation are